- Campus Recreation Introduction & General Information

 6.2 Practice Request Form

 Practice request forms are used to request regular practice times for your club in the upcoming semester, and should be completed by an officer (usually the president) who will be active during the requested practice times.
 The deadline for these forms will be published at the beginning of each semester.
-This form is available through U of I Connections.
+This form is available designed through U of I Connections and is linked from the Campus Recreation website.

 Information needed to complete form: